-Teachers, specialized service professionals, and holders of authorizations.
+Teachers, special services professionals, and holders of authorizations.

-Initial licenses are valid only in school districts which provide approved induction programs unless the district or other educational entity has been granted a waiver of an induction program as provided in section 23.00 of these rules.
-Colorado school districts, consortia of districts, BOCES or accredited nonpublic schools or other educational entities which employ licensed educators may develop induction programs for initial teachers, special service professionals and holders of authorizations.
-Such programs shall meet the criteria of these rules and be approved by the State Board of Education.
-Initial and continuing approval of such programs may be granted by the State Board of Education.
+Initial licenses are valid only in school districts that provide approved induction programs unless the district or other educational entity has been granted a waiver of an induction program as provided in Section 23.00 of these rules.
+Colorado school districts, consortia of districts, BOCES or accredited nonpublic schools or other educational entities that employ licensed educators may develop induction programs for initial teachers, special services professionals and holders of authorizations.
+Such programs shall meet the criteria of these rules and be approved by the Department.
+Initial and continuing approval of such programs may be granted by the Department.